qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/about/case_studies/index.rst

     :maxdepth: 1

     [2015/03] QGIS geoprocessing model to simplify first level seismic microzonation analysis by Giuseppe Cosentino and Francesco Pennica <italy_rome>
+    [2015/02] Using the processing toolbox to automate snow classification by Andrew Jeffrey <australia_snowyhydro>
+    [2015/02] Producing an arcHYDRO like output with QGIS by Robert <china_hydro>

 2014
 ....